chevah/geck/content/python.rst

 * If a method or class initialization / constructor method has more than 1 argument always use named parameters for calling that method.

-* Try to use single quotes for string.
+* Try to use single quotes for strings.
 This will make it easier to generate quoted text for UI or HTML.

 YES